sonicoder86/angular2-aot-webpack/readme.md

 If not, a preprocessor is needed for inlining them, because otherwise the compiler can not determine what is needed in the templates.

-Tree-shaking not included in this example, because tree-shaking only works with Typescript 2.0-dev+ and the packages needed for offline compilation have a strict dependency on 1.9-dev.
+Tree-shaking not included in this example.
-Tried it with Typescript 2.0-dev, it works, but ```npm install``` complains about unmet dependencies and quits with error code.

 If you wanna see Typescript tree-shaking
 [check out this repository](https://github.com/blacksonic/typescript-webpack-tree-shaking).